Top 6 Packaging Trends for 2022

 In particular, the demand for the corrugated packing boxes that form the backbone of e-commerce packaging is estimated to grow at a CAGR of 4.3% through 2030.

-Searches for "corrugated fiberboard" grew by 20% over the last five years.
+Searches for "corrugated fiberboard" over the last 5 years.

 H&M’s new paper-based recyclable packaging.